lupas/firewings/README.md

 This function gets you an item, an array of items or an object of items from a Firebase query without you having to care about loops or getting the data from the snapshot.
 You'll just get the objects right away.

-And in addition you get the documents `id` and `path` for every object, too.
+In addition you get the documents `id` and `path` for every object, too.

 **TRADITIONAL WAY**: